Josko/aura-bot/README.md

 what would result in problems since we are linking x86_64.

 Using [Macports](http://www.macports.org/):
-	`sudo port install gmp`
+	sudo port install gmp

-When finished type `cd ` (mind the space!) in Terminal and drag&drop your `aura-bot`-folder into the Terminal to get the folder's path and execute with enter.
+When finished type `cd ` (append a space after!) in Terminal, drag&drop your `aura-bot`-folder into the Terminal window to get the folder's path and execute with enter.

 For building StormLib execute the following commands (line by line):
 	cd StormLib/stormlib_osx/